Vishwajit1610/text-editor-in-c/notes/02-entering-raw-mode/01-canonical-vs-non-canonical-mode.md

 #### 1. Canonical (Cooked) Mode

 - This is the **default input processing method for terminals** in Unix-Like systems, including Linux.
-- In this the **input entered is handled on a line-by-line basis.** Meaning the input is sent to the running program only after the user enters a delimeter which is usually new-line (Enter key), end-of-line (Ctrl+D).
+- In this mode, the **input entered is handled on a line-by-line basis.** Meaning the input is sent to the running program only after the user enters a delimiter which is usually new-line (Enter key), end-of-line (Ctrl+D).
 - This let's the user edit using backspace fixing the errors and finally send it to the program by pressing Enter.

 #### 2. Non-Canonical (RAW) Mode